helenzzq/Game-ShoppingCart/README.md

 ### Platform: Web
 In this assignment, we are given the choice between mobile and web application.
 We choose to develop a web application because of cross-platform and accessibility:

-- **cross-platform**: Without learning new cross-platform frameworks such as React Native, developing sole mobile application will restrict us to the OS environment.
+- **cross-platform**: Without learning new cross-platform frameworks such as React Native, dev eloping sole mobile application will restrict us to the OS environment.
 - **accessibility**: Web application can be accessed anywhere with internet, which do not require software installation and special device.